 - Being more or less sensitive than other people to sensory input, such as light, noise, clothing, or temperature

-Those who are autistic can be impaired only mildly by these symptoms, while some others may be impacted severely.
+Some individuals have mild to moderate autism symptoms, while some others may be impacted severely.
 Here is where the three types of spectrum disorders come into play.
 Each type of spectrum is defined by its varying degrees of symptoms.
-Next, we will outline the three types of autism spectrum disorders.

-This type of spectrum can also be known as “classic” autism.
-This type is usually what people think of when they hear the world “autism.”
+This type of spectrum is known as “classic” autism.
+The classic autistic disorder is what people typically think of when they hear the word “autism.”
 According to the Autism Support of West Shore, those with this type of spectrum disorder have “significant language delays, social and communication challenges, and unusual behaviors and interests.”
-These people are usually affected by intellectual disabilities as well.
-This type is considered the most severe form of autism and also the most common.
+These individuals are usually affected by intellectual disabilities.
+This type is considered the most severe form of autism.
+It’s also the most common.

-Some people refer to ‘levels’ when speaking or writing about autism.
-To compare an autistic disorder to a level, you can most likely look at levels two and three on the spectrum, which are the most severe (three) and moderate (two).
+Some people refer to ‘levels’ when speaking or writing about forms of autism.
+To compare autistic disorder to a level, you would look at levels two and three on the spectrum, which are the most severe (three) and moderate (two).

 The experts at Autism Speaks discuss the three levels of autism in more detail and refer to the American Psychiatric Association’s Diagnostic and Statistical Manual for Mental Disorders (DSM-5 ).

-Asperger’s Syndrome is the most mild form of autism and is closely associated with level one of ASD.
+Asperger’s Syndrome is the mildest form of autism and is closely associated with level one of ASD.

 The autism experts at Applied Behavioral Analysis Programs list 10 common characteristics of someone who has Asperger’s Syndrome.